-Comprehension, empathy and kindness are qualities everybody would like to see embodied in a doctor, when in need.
-But they certainly don’t describe Dr. House (Hugh Laurie), the protagonist of House, M.D.
+Comprehension, empathy and kindness are qualities that many patients would like to see embodied in their physician.
+But they don’t describe Dr. House (Hugh Laurie), the protagonist of House, M.D.
 He has a permanent disability in his leg, he’s insolent, rough, and seems to hate the whole of mankind.
-Despite that, he’s the best professional in Princeton – Plainsboro Teaching Hospital.
+He’s the best professional in Princeton – Plainsboro Teaching Hospital.
 When Dr. Cuddy (Lisa Edelstein) must face impossible cases, she can’t help but ask for him to work on them.
-Because when diagnostics becomes investigation, that’s when Dr. House actually shows his brilliant mind.
+Because when diagnostics becomes investigation, that’s when Dr. House shows his brilliant mind.

 Created by David Shore and Paul Attanasio, and aired by Fox in 2004, House M.D. is a medical drama shaped as a crime story.
 The series won several prizes, among which were an Emmy Award (2005), Golden Globe (2006 and 2007), and Peoples Choice Award (2011).